Zynabomar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds ececution permission to owner the group owner and the other users to the file
+script that sets the permission to the file